Corner board, at a glance

 What is corner board?

-Corner boards (or angle boards) are rigid angles that reinforce the edges on corners, tops, and bottoms of boxes.
+Corner boards (also called Angleboard® corner boards, manufactured by Signode) are rigid angles that reinforce the edges on corners, tops, and bottoms of boxes.
 They may do the same to protect the corners of stacked containers.
 They may reinforce the interior corners of containers.
 And, they protect against the stress and friction of straps and restraints.

 What does it do?